bowlarbear/yeti-2.0/README.md

 Remember: [Keep your software up to date](update_software.md).

-Remember: You should check your key backups periodically and refresh the backups once every 7-10 years.
-This would mean copying the contents of a backup disc onto a fresh M-Disc or archival grade DVD, then adding it to the envelope to be stored beside the original.
+Remember: You should check your key backups periodically and refresh the backups approximately once every 7 years.
+Archival grade DVDs are rated to last for 100 years, but this refresh routine is a good practice to ensure that none of the keys in your vault have been lost.
+This would mean copying the contents of a backup disc onto a fresh archival grade DVD, then adding it to the envelope to be stored beside the original.
 If at any point one of your backups becomes lost or unusable, best practice would be to move all of your funds into a fresh multisig vault.